If you’re eco-friendly like me, you probably want to share your passion with friends and family. Eco-consciousness is infectious!

 Have a fabulous eco-friendly holidays

-I hope that you enjoyed my sustainable gift guide and please let me know what great items I missed out on.
+I hope that you enjoyed my gift guide and please let me know what great items I missed out on.
 I’ll be sure to add more items to the list around this time next year.

 Have a wonderful holidays!